schinlfc/retail-analysis-walmart/README.md

 Report.Rmd (raw)
 Report.md (output)

-Note: that you will have to change the working directory.
+Note: you will have to change the working directory.